stevejay/artfullylondon-web-admin/README.md

 # Introduction

 A React.js SPA that demonstrates various front-end coding and testing practises.
+The site can be accessed [here](https://www.artfully-admin.site/), using the username `readonly` and the password `Readonly1`.

 ## Packages